BY PASTOR T. O. BANSO

-But no such scandal was recorded concerning these people Jesus talked about in Matt 7:21-23.
-Obviously, they were not outsiders; they had relationship with the Lord but they practiced lawlessness (Matt 7:23).
-They were not under his supreme authority; he was not their controller; they did not act as if they belonged to him and he had the power to make decisions concerning them; he wasn’t their Master or Lord therefore they did whatever they liked.
-They didn’t do his will; they did their own will.
-They didn’t cultivate intimacy to know His will and do it.
+These hypocrites in Matthew 7:21-23 prophesied, cast out devils, and did miracles in the name of the Lord.
+That means they were not outsiders.
+They must have had a relationship with the Lord but they practised lawlessness (Matthew 7:23).
+They were not under His supreme authority; He was not their controller.
+They did not act as if they belonged to Him and He had the power to make decisions concerning them.
+He wasn’t their Master or Lord.
+Therefore, they did whatever they liked.
+They didn’t do His will but their will.
+They didn’t cultivate intimacy to know and do His will.

 The Lord knows those who are His

-The question is: How do we love God?
-John 14:15 says, “If you love me, obey my commandments” (NLT).You love God by obeying His commandments or His Word.
-If you love Him; you’ll keep His commandments.
+How do we love God?
+John 14:15 says, “If you love Me, keep My commandments” (NKJV).
+In other words, if you love Him, you will keep His commandments.
+You love God by obeying His Word.

 Luke 6:46 says, “But why do you call Me ‘Lord, Lord,’ and not do the things which I say?”
-(NKJV) Don’t forget the Greek word translated Lord is kurios (koo’-ree-os) which means “he to whom a person or thing belongs, about which he has the power of deciding; master, lord” or “supreme in authority or controller.”
-How can you claim that someone is your Lord i-e someone who owns you, someone supreme in authority over you or your controller and you won’t do what he says?
-Obviously he is not your Lord.
+(NKJV).
+Don’t forget the Greek word translated as Lord is kurios, which means “he to whom a person or thing belongs, about which he has the power of deciding; master, lord” or supreme in authority or controller.
+How can you claim that someone is your Lord i.e. someone who owns you, is supreme in authority over you or is your controller and you won’t do what He says?
+Clearly, He is not your Lord.

-If you’re not born again, you need to make yourself ready for eternity.
-I urge you to take the following steps: *Admit you’re a sinner and you can’t save yourself and repent of your sins. *Confess Jesus as your Lord and Saviour. *Renounce your past way of life – your relationship with the devil and his works. *Invite Jesus into your life. *As a mark of seriousness to mature in the faith, start to attend a Bible-believing, Bible-teaching church.
-There you will be taught how to grow in the Kingdom of God.
+If you are not born again, you need to give your life to Jesus now.
+I urge you to take the following steps: *Admit that you are a sinner and you cannot save yourself and repent of your sins. *Confess Jesus as your Lord and Saviour. *Renounce your past way of life – your relationship with the devil and his works. *Invite Jesus into your life. *As a mark of seriousness to mature in the faith, start attending a Bible-believing and Bible-teaching church.
+There they will teach you how to grow in the Kingdom of God.

-Kindly say this prayer now: “0 Lord God, I come unto you today.
+Kindly say this prayer now: O Lord God, I come unto You today.
 I know I am a sinner and I cannot save myself.
-I believe that Jesus is the Son of God who died on the cross to save me and resurrected the third day.
-I repent and confess my sins.
-I confess Jesus as my Lord and Saviour and surrender my life to him today.
-I invite Jesus into my heart today.
+I believe that Jesus is the Son of God who died on the cross to save me and God raised Him on the third day.
+I repent of my sins and confess Jesus as my Lord and Saviour.
+I surrender my life to Jesus now and invite Him into my heart.
 By this prayer, I know I am saved.
-Thank you Jesus for saving me and making me a child of God.”
+Thank You, Jesus, for saving me and making me a child of God.

 I believe you have said this prayer from your heart.
 Congratulations!
-You will need to join a Bible believing, Bible teaching church in your area where you will be taught how to live your new life in Christ Jesus.
-I pray that you flourish like the palm tree and grow like the cedar of Lebanon.
-May you grow into Christ in all things becoming all God wants you to be.
-I’ll be glad to hear from you.
-May the Lord be with you.
+You will need to join a Bible-believing and Bible-teaching church in your area where they will teach you how to live your new life in Christ Jesus.
+I pray that you flourish like a palm tree and grow like a cedar of Lebanon.
+May you grow into Christ in all things and become all God wants you to be.
+I will be glad to hear from you.
+The Lord be with you.

-T. O. Banso is the President, Cedar Ministry International, Abuja, Nigeria.
+T. O. Banso is the President of Cedar Ministry International, Abuja, Nigeria.